jbla484/jbla484/README.md

 Glad to see you here! ![visitors](https://visitor-badge.glitch.me/badge?page_id=${jbla484}.${jbla484})

-### I'm a Husband, Father, Developer, and UI/UX designer.
+### I'm a Husband, Father, and Motivated Software Engineer.

 I have a true passion for solving complex problems and bringing ideas to life through code.